-Depending on who you ask, kratom represents a lot of different things to a lot of different people.
+Depending on who you ask, kratom represents a lot of different things to a many different people.
 This is partly due to a lack of existing research into its acute and long-term side effects.
 It can also be attributed to kratom’s extremely broad range of uses and effects, some of which appear to directly contradict each other.
 For some users, it’s a useful tool for spicing up their sex life.
 For others, it’s an accessible solution to opiate addiction.
 As far as the FDA is concerned, it’s a dangerous and addictive opiate with no proven medical applications.
 This contrasts with kratom advocates, who argue that it has been safely used in Southeast Asia for generations by those looking for a quick energy boost.
 What exactly is kratom, and how are people using it?

 A Stimulant and a Sedative